FAQ For Business

 - Will you retire credits in our name?

-- For purchases over 10,000 tonnes, we can request that the project retire the tranche with a reference to a specific name.
+- For purchases over 1,000 tonnes per project, we can request that the project retire the tranche with a reference to a specific name.
 It will read, “Retired by Cool Effect on behalf of [name].
+Your receipt and certificate will arrive via our online system 2-3 days after payment is received.
+Special retirements will be sent on the last week of the following month.

 - Do you sell RECs?